 For example, Australian businesses with an annual turnover exceeding $3 million are required by law to notify individuals if a data breach occurs that puts them at risk of harm.
-However, it’s not just large companies that have these obligations; a number of small businesses are also subject to the Australian Privacy Act and the notifiable data breaches scheme.
+However, it’s not just large companies that have these obligations; many small businesses are also subject to the Australian Privacy Act and the notifiable data breaches scheme.
 Doing your research and understanding your business’ responsibilities is the first step to protecting customer information.

 Infamous data breaches

 Data breaches can do devastating damage to you, your business and your customers.
-Here are some of the notable global data breaches in past few years:
+Here are some of the notable global data breaches in the past few years:

 In 2017, Yahoo revealed that the 2013 data breach actually had 3 billion affected customers – the second biggest breach in history!
-Names, email addresses, usernames, passwords, and dates of births were leaked.
+Names, email addresses, usernames, passwords, and dates of birth were leaked.
 Yahoo had to face 43 class action lawsuits and the loss of $350 million from its sale price to Verizon.

-While affecting less people, the 2020 Twitter data breach immediately became a high profile case when several celebrities’ accounts were hacked and scam messages tweeted on the same day.
+While affecting fewer people, the 2020 Twitter data breach immediately became a high profile case when several celebrities’ accounts were hacked and scam messages tweeted on the same day.
 The hackers gained access to credentials through a spear phishing attack targeting a select number of employees.
 During the breach, they had access to at least 350 million accounts and stole $USD 110,000 in only a few hours before the scam was shut down.
 Twitter faces reputational damage and potentially heavy fines from the EU GDPR regulator.